 🔼The name Zerubbabel in the Bible

 Zerubbabel is the hallowed leader of the second and great wave of returnees from exile (Ezra 2:2 — the first and small wave was headed by Sheshbazzar; Ezra 1:11).
-And since he's also an ancestor of Christ according to both Matthew and Luke, his name also appears in the Greek New Testament (spelled as Ζοροβαβελ, Zorobabel; Matthew 1:12, Luke 3:27).
+And since he's also an ancestor of Christ according to both Matthew and Luke, his name also appears in the Greek New Testament (spelled as Ζοροβαβελ, Zorobabel; Matthew 1:12 and 1:13, and Luke 3:27).

 Zerubbabel is introduced in the Bible as a son of Pedaiah, son of the deported king Jeconiah (1 Chronicles 3:19), also known as king Jehoiachin.
 But frequently he's called a son of Shealtiel (Ezra 3:2, Matthew 1:12), the brother of Pedaiah.
 There are several ways to deal with this conundrum: